Wick Juniors Writing Club

 This on-campus day will run from 10 am – 4 pm.
 Drop off and pickup are at the Wick Poetry Center (126 S. Lincoln Street, Kent, Ohio).
 Students are placed into three groups according to the grade they are entering: Group A: 3 – 4; Group B: 5 – 7; Group C: 8 – 12.
 Each group will explore the campus to grow and enrich their creative writing process.
 Each group will have a Wick Poetry Center instructor, as well as two trained assistants.
 Lunch will not be provided on these two days.
 Early drop-off and late pick-up is available between the hours of 9:00 am and 5:00 pm.

 These dates include four days and three nights in air-conditioned lodging, guided hikes, pond and river dips, night hikes, readings around the fire, and more to inspire your child’s imagination.
+In addition, on Saturday the campers will attend rotating workshops including tile painting and bugs and bones.
+Special thanks to Ohio Ceramic Supply for donating materials for these workshops.
 The same Wick Poetry Center instructors and teaching assistants will continue to lead writing workshops at the park.
 Thanks to feedback from our young writers and/or their parents last year, we are providing more time to explore and write.
 Specific drop-off and pick-up times will be available upon registration.
 (Parents with a child entering grade 3, or parents of a child with specific needs, are invited to chaperone.)

 To celebrate the young writers’ work, we will gather at the Wick Poetry Center’s Poetry Park at 6:30 pm to hear each student read a poem or story of their choice.
 A reception will follow.